 The first historical mention of fennel dates back to the Roman author Pliny, who believed that snakes rubbed against the plant to improve their eyesight after shedding their skin.
 Fennel seed was eaten by Roman gladiators to give them courage for battle, and fennel also makes an appearance in Shakespearean drama—it was one of Ophelia's flowers in the play "Hamlet."
 Through history, fennel has been used for a variety of healing purposes, including as an elixir to suppress appetite and lose weight.

 With its soft, feathery, delicate growth habit, fennel seems perfect for a list of modern love herbs.
-In the language of herbs, this sweet, heady-scented herb means FLATTERY.
+In the language of herbs, this sweet, heady-scented herb means "flattery."
 Include its tall, shimmery fronds, in a bouquet of herbs and flowers to present to your loved one.
-Add fennel to your Valentine's Day meal, sprinkle it on your salad or dessert dishes.
-Fennel will offer up all the romance without saying a word.
-Enjoy!
+Add fennel to your Valentine's Day meal, sprinkle it on your salad, or dessert dishes.

 In herbal healing, fennel makes an excellent skin cream and can be used to soothe and refresh the eyes.